 According to Eric Dinnocenzo, a lawyer who represents policyholders and beneficiaries of life insurance cases, those who have life insurance and enter prison will continue to have life insurance as long as their premiums are paid.

 Whether a family member is paying them or they are auto-drafted from the policy owner’s bank account, the policy will remain inforce.
 Generally, there is no clause written into the policy that terminates it because of incarceration.

 Can someone on probation get life insurance?

 According to the Bureau of Justice Statistics, over half of released prisoners end up being rearrested within three years of release.
-So, the longer you have been off probation, the better your chances for getting approved for life insurance and affordable premiums.
+The longer you have been off probation, the better your chances for getting approved for life insurance and affordable premiums.

-Overall, to be considered for life insurance with a criminal history, you’ll need a positive things going for you.
+Overall, to get life insurance with a criminal history, you’ll need some positive things going for you.

 Favorable factors include: